Aman9000/riscv/README.md

 ## Goals

-- Implement all the instructions in the RISC-V RV32I ISA that correspond to branch operations.
+- Implement all the instructions in the RISC-V RV32I ISA .

 ## Given